Bolboa/Image-Repo/README.md

 Since the size constraint for a file is **5TB** in **S3**, even with _multipart_ upload, it may not be a good idea to try to upload the zip itself in parts in the off chance that it is greater than **5TB**.
 For this reason it is better to stream the contents from a server such as _EC2_ that can handle processing large files.

 ## Choice Of Design
 Given the constraints listed above, it is necessary to upload the file in parts using the _multipart API_.
+The server will receive a file and it will convert it into a data buffer.
+A buffer here is an array of bytes, printed in hexadeciamal 00 to ff, or 0 to 255.
+The neat thing about buffers is that they are easy to _slice_.
+We will be uploading the slices one by one and keeping track of when the file is finished uploading.